-A user is represented by a set of log in credentials in EngageIP.
+A user is represented by a set of log in credentials.
 Associated with a user is a user name, password, first and last name, email address, status (enabled or disabled), role and time zone.
 The system provides an audit trail on a user’s login history as shown below.

 Owner level password policies can be set which will govern the rules for log in users.
 These include password expiry period, password history and complexity policy, reset period and intruder policies.